amitsinghthakur/docker-project/README.md

 # Docker Training Project

+This is docker compose project use for implementing JBPM Server in a one click.

 jBPM is an open-source workflow engine written in Java that can execute business processes described in BPMN 2.0.

 ## Prerequisites